Moving to Ireland with Pets: Complete Guide to Pet Import Requirements (2026)

 Dog licensing in Ireland:

-- All dogs must be licensed
+- All dogs over 4 months must be licensed under the Control of Dogs Acts

-- Annual license: €20
+- Annual licence: €20

-- Lifetime license: €140
+- Lifetime (general) licence: €140

-- Available from post offices or online
+- Available from any post office or online via licences.ie

 Cats